 One of the most exciting ways to celebrate special holidays is with fireworks.
-Whether you're at a party, enjoying a neighborhood celebration, or going to a park, you need to be mindful of manners and safety.
+Whether you're at a party, enjoying a neighborhood celebration, or going to a park where you or others will be lighting fireworks, you need to be mindful of manners and safety.

 More important than anything, you should put safety first when using any kind of fireworks.
 Don’t forget that with anything involving fire and an accelerant, you run the risk of personal injury and property damage.

 Here are some safety precautions to follow when using fireworks:

 - Don’t drink alcohol and handle any kind of fireworks.
 You should be in total control at all times.

 - Purchase fireworks from a licensed dealer, not some fly-by-night place.

 - Read the labels and follow the directions of all products you use before you use them.

 - Only light one firework at a time.
 As soon as it’s lit, back away.

 - Only use fireworks outdoors, never in a car, building, or shed.